Trinidad and Tobago: Military

 The Trinidad and Tobago Defence Force (TTDF) is the military organisation responsible for the defence of the twin island Republic of Trinidad and Tobago.
-It consists of the Regiment, the Coast Guard, the Air Guard and the Defence Force Reserves.
-Established in 1962 after Trinidad and Tobago's independence from the United Kingdom, the TTDF is one of the largest military forces in the Anglophone Caribbean.

 Its mission statement is to "defend the sovereign good of The Republic of Trinidad and Tobago, contribute to the development of the national community and support the State in the fulfilment of its national and international objectives".
 The Defence Force has been engaged in domestic incidents, such as the Black Power Movement of 1970 and Jamaat al Muslimeen coup attempt, and international missions, such as the United Nations Mission in Haiti between 1993 and 1996.

 In 2019, Trinidad and Tobago signed the UN treaty on the Prohibition of Nuclear Weapons.

 Trinidad and Tobago is the 87th most peaceful country in the world, according to the 2024 Global Peace Index.